 Some of the intellectual property rights assigned to us and/or in-licensed to us have been generated through the use of U.S. government funding and are therefore subject to certain federal regulations.
 For example, all of the intellectual property rights licensed to us under our license agreement with Princeton University have been generated using U.S. government funds.
 As a result, the U.S. government has certain rights to intellectual property embodied in our current or future products pursuant to the Bayh-Dole Act of 1980.
-These U.S. government rights in certain inventions developed under a government-funded program include a non-exclusive, non-transferable, irrevocable worldwide license to use inventions for any governmental purpose.
-In addition, the U.S. government has the right to require us to grant exclusive, partially exclusive, or non-exclusive licenses to any of these inventions to a third party if the government determines that: (i) adequate steps have not been taken to commercialize the invention; (ii) government action is necessary to meet public health or safety needs; or (iii) government action is necessary to meet requirements for public use under federal regulations (also referred to as "march-in rights").
+These U.S. government rights in certain inventions developed under a government-funded program include a non-exclusive, non-transferable, inrevocable worldwide licenses to use inventions for any governmental purpose.
+In addition, the U.S. government has the right to require us to grant exclusive, partially exclusive, or non-exclusive licenses to any of these inventions to a third party if the government action is necessary to meet requirements for public use under federal regulations (also referred to as "march-in rights").
 The U.S. government also has the right to take title to these inventions if we fail, or the applicable licensor fails, to disclose the invention to the government, elect title, and file an application to register the intellectual property within specified time limits.
-In addition, the U.S. government may acquire title to these inventions in any country in which a patent application is not filed within specified time limits.
-Intellectual property generated under a government funded program is also subject to certain reporting requirements, compliance with which may require us, or the applicable licensor, to expend substantially in the U.S. government requires that any products embodying the subject invention or produced through the use of the subject invention be manufactured substantially in
+In addition, the U.S. government funded program is also subject to certain reporting requirements, compliance with which may require us, or the applicable licensor, to expend substantial resources.
+In addition, the U.S. government requirement can be waived if the owner of the intellectual property can show that reasonable but unsuccessful efforts have been made to grant licenses on similar terms to potential licensees that would be likely to manufacture substantially in the U.S. or that, under the circumstances, domestic manufacture is not commercially feasible.
+This preference for U.S. manufacturing may limit our ability to license the applicable patent rights on an exclusive basis under certain circumsta